 Blunt-flowered Rush - Juncus subnodulosus

 It has far creeping rhizomes that produce extensive patches, with erect, soft bright green smooth stems.
-Each stem has 1 or 2 long leaves which are round and hollow with both longitudinal and cross partitions, whilst the stems have cross partitions only.
-Inflorescence stiff, forming an open, rounded, repeatedly branched head of many long stalked forking flower clusters.
-Where the image has not received expert verification, which is necessary to be certain of accuracy in this species, it is highlighted with a red box.
-For that reason it is only claimed as likely to be this species.
+Each stem has 1 or 2 long leaves which are round and hollow with both longitudinal and cross partitions.
+Inflorescence stiff, forming an open, rounded, repeatedly branched head of many long stalked forking flower clusters, pale brown in colour, often looking whitish; incurved, blunt outer tepals.

 Wet meadows and marshy places.